viveksharma2175/cfn-simple-sintara-app/README.md

 5. Deploy the docker image from the ECR repository to ECS
     - Fire the command by replacing the values in << >> with AWS account details in the terminal:
         `docker run -e "event=deploy" -e "build_version=<<BUILD-VERSION>>" -e "release_version=<<DEPLOYMENT-VERSION>>" -e "aws_region=<<AWS-REGION>>" -e "aws_account=<<AWS-ACCOUNT-NUMBER>>" -e "aws_access_key_id=<<AWS-ACCESS-ID>>" -e "aws_secret_access_key=<<AWS-SECRET-ACCESS-KEY>>" cicd:latest`
-6. Get the DNS name for the load balancer
+6. Get the DNS name for the load balancer to send request to the application
     - The DNS name can be found from the Load Balancer service page in AWS account (Service > EC2 > Load Balancers) OR
-    - Cloudformation page in AWS account, select ClusterSetup and form Outputs tab and the value of the URL
+    - Cloudformation page in AWS account, select ClusterSetup and from Outputs tab and the value of the URL

-Incase of any errors, log in to the AWS account and go to the cloudformation service and select the respective stack for the error message
+Incase of any errors, log in to the AWS account and go to the cloudformation service and select the respective stack for the error message.

 ## Steps to Destroy Infrastructure
 1. The infrastructure can be destroyed from the cloudformation service in AWS.